-- all over Australia - the only ones who can apply.

-Disabled Peoples and Families Organisations (DPFO)
+- all over Australia - the only ones who can apply for this grant.
+Disabled Peoples Organisations and Families Organisations (DPO/FO)

-DPFOs are run by people with disability.
+DPO/FOs are run by people with disability or their families.

-DPFOs are run for people with disability.

-DPFOs make sure people with disability can:
+DPO/FOs are run for people with disability.
+DPO/FOs make sure people with disability can: